 Milford Sound is the highlight of an adventure trip to New Zealand for many a visitor.
 Here you can see the best of Fiordland National Park’s jaw-dropping scenery, including iconic Mitre Peak.
 On a clear day, thick green forests and sheer volcanic slopes drop dramatically from crisp blue sky into eerily still water, while when it’s raining the magnificent waterfalls dotted throughout Fiordland come to life.
 Milford Sound caters well for tourists and visitors with families, and you’re never too far from all the amenities you could need on a trip to one of New Zealand’s best natural wonders.

 It’s hard to plan a kayaking tour when you have toddlers, we know.
 The reason why Milford Sound is on the list here as the best place for a kayaking trip for a family with children under 4, is because grown-ups dying to enjoy Milford Sound’s amazing kayaking opportunities don’t have to ditch the kids to do so.
-Southern Discoveries, the longest operating tour company in the area, offer a great Cruise and Kayak day trip that combines a cruise around Milford Sounds’ most spectacular scenic sights, entry to the Milford Discovery Centre & Underworld Observatory to learn about and observe the area’s unique sealife (always a winner with young kids!) and 1 hour of gentle kayaking around Harrison Cove.
-The kayaking is only for the adults here (4 years minimum age), but you kayak right beside the boat - we recommend parents take turns between looking after the little ones on deck and having a paddle, it's close enough to wave almost the whole time so you're never really apart.
+Southern Discoveries, the longest operating tour company in the area, offer a great Cruise and Kayak day trip that combines a cruise around Milford Sounds’ most spectacular scenic sights, entry to the Milford Sound Underwater Observatory to learn about and observe the area’s unique sealife (always a winner with young kids!) and 1 hour of gentle kayaking around Harrison Cove.
+The kayaking is only for the adults here (5 years minimum age), but supervised toddlers can have a great time staying on at the Underwater Observatory.
+Children aged 5-14 can join in the kayaking, in a double kayak with an adult.

 Which kayaking adventure would best suit my family with adult children in new Zealand?